HappyStinson/lume-blog/posts/2019-12-31-my-life-in-blekinge.md

 Since the Ronneby Campus was closing, me, my friends, and girlfriend at the time moved to the Minerva apartments in Karlskrona.
 When the campus in Ronneby closed, the two organisations 6& (Ronneby [Sexmästeri](https://sv.wikipedia.org/wiki/Sexm%C3%A4steri)) and 6:- (Carlskrona Sexmästeri) would merge and a group of sixteen handpicked students were assigned the task to form a new organisation.
 Myself along with my fifteen friends came up with the name [Sexistenz](https://sexistenz.bthstudent.se/).
 It's one of the groups responsible for organizing events for the fellow students.
 We voted on a new outfit and kept the best traditions, along with making new ones.
 We all had different skillsets and I was SpexMästare, which I guess meant my skillset included being creative, spontaneous, and make people have a good time.
 In reality I helped the others with all kinds of work and managed to get some sponsorship from local companies.
 The most important mission of the year (my opinion) is the Introduction Week for new students.
-I believe all of us planning the introduction in 2010 were ’80s and ’90s kids so our anthems became [Narcotic](https://www.youtube.com/watch?v=PJ7E40Ec5ec) and [Electric](https://www.youtube.com/watch?v=Jl_5NHTvDAI), which we listened to on repeat the whole week while doing all sorts of fun and crazy stuff.
+I believe all of us planning the introduction in 2010 were ’80s and ’90s kids so our anthems became Narcotic and Electric, which we listened to on repeat the whole week while doing all sorts of fun and crazy stuff.

 ![Rasmus with Sexistenz in 2010](/img/rasmus/sexistenz-2010-small.webp)

 ![Rasmus with Sexistenz in 2010](/img/rasmus/sexistenz-2-2010-small.webp)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PJ7E40Ec5ec?si=46l_ztAWaiRuPwUY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jl_5NHTvDAI?si=5M3q2P-jd5WtsmAJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 After handing down the responsibilities to the next generation of Sexistenz, I was able to join other groups and got approached by the "quasi" (in lack of a better word) [Kååtha Kamrater](https://kaatha-kamrater.se/).
 I really enjoyed their company and got inducted along with "Molle", "Smulan" and "Lill-Rauken", all from Sexistenz, to get my own camo vest.
 We have many good memories together.
 Some nights were even to good to be remembered.